 Or do you need an extra room for friends or family to visit you?
 In which neighbourhood do you want to live?
 Are you a person who likes social and sports activities?
 Or do you prefer peace and quiet?
 Ask yourself these questions, they will help you to clarify your choice.

 We’ve designed a list of important tasks and things to do before your move.
 This list has been specially designed for seniors.

-You made the decision to sell your house and move into a seniors’ residence?
-As with moving, you can ask for help to help you identifying a home that suits your needs and lifestyle and budget.
+Did you make the decision to sell your house and move into a seniors’ residence?
+As with moving, you can ask for help to help you identify a home that suits your needs and lifestyle and budget.
 These professionals will help you consider all the important points to find the best establishment.
 In addition, this service is free.

 It is essential to prioritize tasks related to moving seniors

 Prioritizing the tasks related to your move is essential.
 You will avoid feeling overwhelmed by events.
 Do not see the task list as a whole.
 It is important to split your list of tasks well.
 This technique will help you reduce the stress and anxiety associated with the move.